-Christmases in the “good old days” were always held at Grandpa and Grandma Neal’s, northeast of Dexter.
+Christmases in the “good old days” were always held at Grandpa and Grandma Neal’s, northeast of Dexter, Iowa.
 I don’t know how good it was for the grownups, but it was great for us dozen or so cousins.

 It probably wasn’t so wonderful for our moms and aunts because they’d spent the morning “slaving in the kitchen,” as my mother called it.
 But at least they didn’t have to slave over the whole meal–just their own individual specialties.